DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 ![Distance Algorithm - Away from Cliff](https://res.cloudinary.com/driftcascade/image/upload/v1761167902/SS-Distance-AwayFromCliff_tkcsh6.jpg)
 {{< /quad-view >}}

 You can see the difference in the baked maps too.
 The screenshotted location was in the top left quadrant.
-The new distance based algorithm (right) has a smooth gradient extending away from the cliff, where the classic algorithm has a hard cutoff between black and white.
+The new distance-based algorithm (right) has a smooth gradient extending away from the cliff, where the classic algorithm has a hard cutoff between black and white.
 ![Map Comparison](https://res.cloudinary.com/driftcascade/image/upload/v1761167900/OptimizeFOV-AlgoCompare_goflr3.jpg)

-Some other updates I added to this package was allowing agents an additional omnidirectional vision radius, so infantry can see behind them slightly, as well as improving the workflow by storing bake settings inside ScriptableObjects, and updating the editor windows to support.
+Some other updates I added to this package were allowing agents an additional omnidirectional vision radius, so infantry can see behind them slightly, as well as improving the workflow by storing bake settings inside ScriptableObjects, and updating the editor windows to support this.

 I’ve submitted a [GitHub Pull Request](https://github.com/StupaSoft/FOVMapping/pull/5) back to StupaSoft to include these updates back into the core FOVMapping project.
 While they are under review, you can check out the code for my forked changes here: <https://github.com/micwalk/FOVMapping>

 ## Future Improvements & Remaining Limitations

 This distance-based algorithm generating a lot more ground raycasts highlights further algorithm refinements and optimizations.
-The current algorithm assumes all obstacles are valid ground positions, which could lead to a cell appearing on top of a wall instead of beside it, resulting in a major artifact if that isn’t intended to be walkable.
+The current algorithm assumes all obstacles are valid ground positions, which could lead to a cell appearing on top of a wall instead of beside it, resulting in a major artifact if that isn't intended to be walkable.
 Separating the layer masks for ground versus obstacle detection would prevent this issue, a relatively simple change.
 Taking this a step further, if the ground collision mask is exclusively the terrain, the physics raycasting system can be bypassed entirely.
-Instead, ground positions can be found quickly by directly referencing height map data, and even ground-to-ground only raycasts could be accelerated this way by pathtracing on the heightmap data directly.
+Instead, ground positions can be found quickly by directly referencing height map data, and even ground-to-ground only raycasts could be accelerated this way by path tracing on the heightmap data directly.

 Finally, I realized a fundamental limitation of this field-of-view map approach is that it can only store one “closest” obstacle at a time.
 It is not a full shadow-casting implementation, or a "viewshed" as GIS professionals call it.
 A complete algorithm would cast light (or shadow) onto the ground, showing in detail what is visible and where.
 To bake this result in a similar format would require adding another dimension; currently, each cell stores a direction and a single value for the nearest obstacle.
 Instead, it should store a boolean array along distances, indicating visibility at that range from that cell.